 Left-wing Bolivians, who have been deported from Chile by the new military regime, will not be allowed to stay in their own country.

-Left-wing Bolivians, who have been deported from Chile by the new military regime, will not be allowed to stay in their own country.
+Background: Left-wing Bolivians, who have been deported from Chile by the new military regime, will not be allowed to stay in their own country.
 This was announced recently by the Bolivian Minister of the Interior, Colonel Walter Castro Avendano.

 Two years ago many left-wing Bolivians fled to President Allende's Chile, when the right-wing President Hugo Banzer overthrew the Bolivian leftist government of General Juan Jose Torres.